seibert-media/teamvault/README.md

 	teamvault upgrade

 ## Development
+### Start a PostgreSQL database

-Install Postgres and create a database and superuser for TeamVault to use, for example by starting a Docker container:
+Create a database and superuser for TeamVault to use, for example by starting a Docker container:

 	docker run --rm --detach --publish=5432:5432 --name teamvault-postgres -e POSTGRES_USER=teamvault -e POSTGRES_PASSWORD=teamvault postgres:latest

+### Run Webpack to serve static files
 To compile all JS & SCSS files, you'll need to install all required packages via bun (or yarn/npm) with node >= v18.

 Use ```bun/yarn/npm run serve``` to start a dev server.

-Now create a virtual environment to install and configure TeamVault in:

-	pipenv install
-	pipenv shell
-	pip install -e .
+**Note**:
+Some MacOS users have reported errors when running the dev server via bun.
+In this case feel free to switch to NPM.

+### Configure your Virtualenv via uv
+	uv sync

+### Setup TeamVault
 	export TEAMVAULT_CONFIG_FILE=teamvault.cfg
 	teamvault setup
 	vim teamvault.cfg  # base_url = http://localhost:8000